Patent Infringement Statute: Everything You Need to Know

 If action is being taken for infringement of a patent under this rule, no injunctive or other type of relief can be granted if it prohibits the sale, offer of sale, production, or use of the invention within the United States or from being imported into the United States, based on the description of a patented invention in the first paragraph.

 If you need help with patent infringement status, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.